vitiral/bridge-rpc/README.md

 Return information about running processes

 # The Message
-The message is the data returned from all transactions in UBR.
+The message is the data returned from all transactions.
 It must be able to define the following characteristics:
 - metadata about the message:
     - whether this is an error, RPC, a single-value, a stream-value, etc